 Last week, Melinda Beck at the Wall Street Journal published a great interview with Drs.
-Platts-Mills and Commins about lone star ticks and the alpha-gal allergy.
+Commins and Platt-Mill about lone star ticks and the alpha-gal allergy.
 Please check it out here!

 Check out the short NPR article, “Rare Meat Allergy Caused By Tick Bites May Be On The Rise,” which offers a brief overview of the allergy and its increasing distribution (as far away as Hawaii!).
 The ScienceNOW article by the same author, entitled “Ticked Off About a Growing Allergy to Meat,” has more info, including a map from Viracor-IBT (providers of the commercial test for the alpha-gal allergy) showing regional rates of mammalian meat allergy.

 Here’s an excerpt from an essay written by blog reader Jonathan Kime for Oxford American Magazine.
 We highly recommend you check out the rest of his humorous piece at the Oxford American website.
 Thanks for sending this our way, Jonathan!

 “I never thought I’d say this, but I’m starting to feel less Southern.